Eight clubs in the Longford parish (traditionally Templemichael parish) won key titles over the years:

 - Shroid Slashers

 Longford Leo Caseys won Senor Football Championship titles in 1904 & 1905.
-The club was recorded playing Killoe for a silver cup in 1908, and reported as organising to play Westmeath in hurling in 1911 and playing Clonguish in a Gaelic Football tournament in 1911, with the clubs last recorded activity around 1912.
+The club was later recorded playing Killoe for a silver cup in 1908, and reported as organising to play Westmeath in hurling in 1911 and playing Clonguish in a Gaelic Football tournament in 1911, with the clubs last recorded activity around 1912.
 The club appears to have folded thereafter.
-Longford Leo Caseys also represented Longford in hurling during the 1902-1911 period, was the very first hurling club formed in the county in 1902, winning the SHC title of 1904 (played in 1905).
+Leo Caseys also represented Longford in hurling during the early years, and was the first hurling club formed in the county in 1902, winning the SHC title of 1904 (played in 1905).

 Young Grattans or Grattan Óg was formed in July 1933 and took its name from the old Ballymacormack Grattans club formed back in 1890.
 Ballymacormack Grattans vanished after the unfinished 1891 Championship and there is no evidence of any Grattans club in official competition for over 40 years thereafter.
 In July 1933 a notice appeared in the local newspaper ( Source) announcing the formation of the ‘Young Grattans’ club.
 It stated that “This is a newly formed club and takes its name from the old Ballymacormack Grattans who over thirty years ago were one of the foremost clubs in the county”.
 However the new club never actually materialised and Young Grattans is not found in any adult competition throughout the 1930’s or 1940’s.
 The club finally appears in official competition in 1950 but lapses in early 1954 after failing to fulfill Junior League fixtures due to the impact of emigration, and the club remained inactive until 1980.
-The modern Grattans club was reformed in 1980 as Young Grattans.
-The Irish version ‘Grattan Óg‘ is also used interchangeably with Young Grattans as the club name.
+The Grattans club was reformed in 1980 as Young Grattans.
+The Irish version ‘Grattan Óg‘ is also used interchangeably with Young Grattans.